A brief history of my adventures in writing.

 My second history book focused on the most interesting pioneers who lived and died in Park City, Utah.
 That led to a regular column in a history-oriented monthly magazine, in which I wrote dozens of unusual articles, like the story of the woman who lived in a mansion on Catalina Island in the late 1800s.
 The large house was built for her by her rich husband, but was located in a remote part of the island.
 She was so lonely, she had countless mirrors hung inside, purportedly to make her feel as if she had company.
 The strange mansion earned the nickname, the “House of Mirrors.”
 I also wrote about James Reaves, known as the “Prince of Swindlers,” who pulled off a brilliant swindle to claim a huge chunk of Arizona land by forging old Spanish documents that granted thousands of acres to his wife.
 I will be posting many of these articles to share with you on my Blog and hope you enjoy them.

-My last book, Quick Escapes From Orange County (Globe Pequot Press), is still available on Amazon.com.
+I was hired to write a travel guidebook, Quick Escapes From Orange County, for Globe Pequot Press, which is still available on Amazon.com.
 The book is filled with ideas for quick getaways that are ideal for one- or two- night stays that are within a short drive from Orange County.
 I’ve recommended hotels, restaurants, things to do and see, and other interesting tidbits.

-Although I’ll still post travel Blogs, I’ve stopped writing magazine articles so I can focus on my newest project, a historical novel entitled, Winds of Change.
+Although I’ll still post travel Blogs, I’ve stopped writing magazine articles so I can focus on writing novels and other books.
+My newest book, a historical novel entitled, IN THE SHADOW OF WAR, was published last year by Sand Hill Review Press, located in the San Francisco Bay area.
 The novel opens in 1915 Manhattan during World War I and is the story of the twin daughters of a well-to-do businessman who moves the family to take over his deceased uncle’s business in London.
 Unfortunately, they are aboard the ill-fated Lusitania when it’s struck by a German torpedo, sinking in 18 minutes and killing nearly 1,200 men, women and children.

 Meanwhile, be sure to visit my Blog – click on the icon on this website, or go to www.colleenfliedner.blogspot.com.
 And please feel free to ask me questions in the Comments section.
 I would love to hear from you.